 Graduates of recognized universities and colleges will be considered for admission to the Faculty of Graduate and Postdoctoral Affairs.

-Deadline: April 1st to be considered for funding (August 31st if space and funds remain).
+Deadline: April 1st to be considered for funding (if space and funds remain, submissions will be accepted till August 31st).

 The University’s general policy on admission as outlined in Section 2.1 of the General Regulations in the Graduate Calendar must be met.
 For admission to the Master of Design program, applicants must hold a bachelor’s degree in a design discipline, or the equivalent, with at least a B+ standing.